Menu

 Generally, a creditor may not attempt to collect a debt after Chapter 7 bankruptcy filing unless the creditor files, serves, and is granted a Motion for Relief from the Automatic Stay.
 In that case, a creditor can resume lawful debt collection activities (including calls, letters, and legal action) against the debtor for unsecured debts.

 Additionally, creditors can’t pursue debt collection efforts on a debt discharged in bankruptcy.
+It is illegal for debt collectors to attempt to collect discharged debts, and consumers should be aware of their rights and respond appropriately if contacted.
 Regarding secured debts, a creditor may revoke a debtor’s property after the first 30 days of the automatic stay issuance.

 Can Creditors Come After You After Chapter 13 Bankruptcy?

-Similar to Chapter 7 bankruptcy, individuals who file bankruptcy under Chapter 13 shouldn’t have to worry about most creditors pursuing collection activity against them or their property (from the date of the bankruptcy petition filing).
+Similar to Chapter 7 bankruptcy, individuals who file bankruptcy under Chapter 13 shouldn’t have to worry about most creditors pursuing collection activity against them or their property (from the date of the bankruptcy petition filing) due to the inclusion of dischargeable debt.
 However, a significant difference between Chapter 7 and Chapter 13 is the length of the automatic stay.

 Understanding a Motion to Dismiss For Material Default